-If you itemize deductions and are an employee, you may be able to deduct certain work-related expenses.
-The IRS has put together the following facts to help you determine which expenses may be deducted as an employee business expense.
+Some employees may be able to deduct certain work-related expenses.
+The following facts from the IRS can help you determine which expenses are deductible as an employee business expense.
 You must be itemizing deductions on IRS Schedule A to qualify.

-Expenses that qualify for an itemized deduction include:
+Expenses that qualify for an itemized deduction generally include:

 You must keep records to prove the business expenses you deduct.
-For general information on recordkeeping, see IRS Publication 552, Recordkeeping for Individuals available on the IRS website, http://www.irs.gov, or by calling 800-829-3676.
+For general information on recordkeeping, see IRS Publication 552, Recordkeeping for Individuals available on the IRS website at www.irs.gov, or by calling 1-800-TAX-FORM (800-829-3676).

-If your employer reimburses you under an accountable plan, you do not include the payments in your gross income, and you may not deduct any of the reimbursed amounts.
+If your employer reimburses you under an accountable plan, you should not include the payments in your gross income, and you may not deduct any of the reimbursed amounts.